tigerblue67/Academic-Projects/README.md

 4: Completed in 2017-18 during my first year of university, this was a group project assingment that I completed alongside 3 other students with the objective to create a website geared towards a fashion blog written in HTML/JavaScript with a Java webserver backend.

+5: Completed in 2018-19 during my second year of university, this was a group project that I completed with 3 other students with the objective to create an Android game that each team could define, we created a simple top down driving game in which the player would steer left and right to avoid obstacles and pursuing vehicles.

-5: Completed in 2020 during my third year of university, this project was completed as part of my 'Cloud Computing' module with the objective to create a cloud based, calculator with a web interface, to take full advantage of cloud technologies, every function of the calculator; plus, minus, multiply, divide etc all written in different programming languages in different docker containers, the different functions and features are written in the following languages with the associated docker image:
+6: Completed in 2020 during my third year of university, this project was completed as part of my 'Cloud Computing' module with the objective to create a cloud based, calculator with a web interface, to take full advantage of cloud technologies, every function of the calculator; plus, minus, multiply, divide etc all written in different programming languages in different docker containers, the different functions and features are written in the following languages with the associated docker image:

   Main interface of the calculator is written in HTML/JavaScript